 How is PTSD diagnosed after a car accident?

 This process is carried out by a specialized psychiatrist, an expert in understanding and treating mental health conditions.
-They employ a careful and systematic approach to assess if a person is experiencing symptoms consistent with Post-Traumatic Stress Disorder (PTSD).
+They use a methodical process to determine if someone has symptoms that match Post-Traumatic Stress Disorder (PTSD).

 The psychiatrist begins by conducting a thorough evaluation.
 This involves talking with the individual about their experiences, feelings, and any symptoms they may be facing.